d-protsenko/tutorials/quickstart/how_to_start.md

 For each Actor in the Map it's necessary to define mapping of the message fields to the Wrapper methods.
 Note, "out" parameters correspond to setters in the Wrapper and transfers data _out from_ the Actor, while "in" parameters correspond to getters in the Wrapper and transfers data _into_ the Actor.

-The "response/" prefix of the mapping values means we work with the response object, it'll pass back to the HTTP client and the end of the Map.
+The "response/" prefix of the mapping values means we work with the response object, it'll pass back to the HTTP client at the end of the Map.

 The "message/" prefix of the mapping values means we work with the fields of the Message passing between the Actors, here the HTTP request comes in.